s18899/Code-Player/README.md

 # CRUX
 Textareas have been used for the editable panels and the output is shown with the help of iframe.
 The output is updated correspondingly with the help of contents().

+# OUTPUT
+A Screenshot of the output is available as output.png in this repository.